Discover more from The View from the Front. By Stan R. Mitchell.

 On paper, I at least have a shot.

 Writing degree?
 Check.

 Typing speed?
-I can type faster than a cheetah with a rocket on his ass.
+I can type faster than a cheetah with a rocket on his back.

 To be lucky enough to do this as a full-time gig is possibly one of the greatest things in the world.
-To attempt to get into the zone every day — for a full day — instead of dealing with the day job and all the rest of life’s interruptions?
+To attempt to get into the zone every day — for a full day — instead of dealing with the day job, the demanding boss, and everything else?
 That’s heaven.

 I know because I’ve been there.
-For almost two years.
+For almost two years of near-complete bliss.

 Back in 2013, I made a lot of money one year.
 More than six figures, or just a tad over $100,000.
 In my beautiful hometown of Knoxville, if you can make a hundred thousand dollars in a year doing what you love (i.e., not a day job), then you’ve done something.

-But with just two books at the time, I lacked the inventory to keep the momentum going.
+But with only two books at the time, I lacked the inventory to keep the momentum going.
 So the throngs of readers moved on to pastures with more sustenance.